pflanze/utf-8-lineseparator/docs/design.md

 `return` the value that `RETURNL` or `RETURN` have stored for the return.

+## Naming conventions

+Composite types (structs) are camel-case and start with an upper-case letter, and do not contain an underscore unless it's the result of a parameterized type (e.g. something like `Result` should not contain an underscore, but `Result_String` does as this is the result of the parameterization of `Result` with `String`).

+Where type names are used in procedure names, the casing is retained (including upper-case first, even if at the beginning of a procedure name).
+Other than type names, procedure names are made of all-lowercase characters (and using the underscore for separation).
+There's always a '_' between a type name and the rest of the procedure name.
+A procedure name should always contain at least one segment that is not a type name: instead of

+    Bar Foo_Bar(Foo s);

+this procedure should be named

+    Bar Foo_to_Bar(Foo s);

+which means that whenever a name contains underscores and any of the segments start with a lower-case character, it's clear that it's a procedure name (unless the lower-case part is a built-in/primitive type name, see below).
+(But exceptions could be acceptable as long as they can't conflict with a type name, i.e. `Foo` must not be a type with a single type parameter here as `Foo_Bar` would then be `Foo` parameterized by `Bar`.)

+Aliases to built-in types are still all-lowercase (`str`, `u8` etc.).
+These should be few (so that they can be memorized easily) and are excluded in the rules about lower-case segments used above.

+These rules sound a bit complicated but the reason for them is so that:

+ 1. type names can be seen 1:1 (useful to see `Foo_bar` as being the bar method on `Foo`).
+ 1. more importantly, so that procedure names can be constructed in macros that take a type name as a parameter (CPP macros can't lower-case arguments)
+ 1. type names are generated via macros and need to remain unambiguous, too.

+(The third reason might become obsolete if moving to use macros to parameterize a type on the fly, like `Result(Maybe(u8)) v;` (todo?).)

 ## Leakcheck

 For precise checking of memory handling errors, the address sanitizer